nathanziarek/nathanziarek.github.io/_posts/2015-08-12-Taking-Better-Notes.md

 ---
 layout: article
 title: Taking Better Notes
-excerpt: As we get more and more digital and the tools get better, faster and more accurate, I'm always a little happy to know there's still a place and reason for pen and paper.
+snippet: As we get more and more digital and the tools get better, faster and more accurate, I'm always a little happy to know there's still a place and reason for pen and paper.
 permalink: taking-better-notes
 published: true
 author: Nathan Ziarek